Celebrate Cinco de Mayo With “Musical Maracas” Kid Craft

 I’m always looking for fun activities to do with my kidlets.
 Making crafts is fun because it’s a way for us to spend some one-on-one time together, talk about life/school/friends, be silly, and laugh together.
 There are also hidden benefits of crafting with children.
 It teaches children how to follow directions, nurtures their imaginations, and helps to develop their fine motor skills.

 In the past few months we’ve made lots of crafts to celebrate special days on the calendar such as creating holiday ornaments to hang on our Christmas tree, leprechaun traps for St. Patrick’s Day, and an egg bunny and chick garland for Easter.

-With Cinco de Mayo coming up a later this week, the kidlets and I created “Musical Maracas” to help us celebrate this festive day.
+With Cinco de Mayo coming up, the kidlets and I created “Musical Maracas” to help us celebrate this festive day.